Volume-Centred Range Bars: Novel Interpretable Representation of Financial Markets Designed for Machine Learning Applications: Discussion

 \subsection{RQ1 - Classification Performance of VCRB Bars}

-Larger effect sizes for the ES instrument in Figure~\ref{fig:CBnoInfEffSize} mean that there is a larger improvement from using the CatBoost model for ES rather than for B6 instrument.
+Larger effect sizes for the ES instrument in Figure~\ref{fig:CBnoInfEffSize} mean that there is a larger improvement from using the CatBoost model for ES rather than for the B6 instrument.
 We reported the p-value of the statistical test in Tables~\ref{tab:RQ1} and~\ref{tab:SupplRQ1}.
-For the configuration range 7 the null hypothesis is rejected for both instruments.
-Considering the corrected significance level for the current experiment family, the null hypothesis is rejected for the rest of the configurations with one exception of range 9, B6 instrument~\ref{tab:SupplRQ1}.
-The rejects of the null hypothesis mean that CatBoost estimator performs significantly better than the no-information model.
-From these results we conclude that the feature space and the model work acceptably well across the considered configurations.
+Considering the corrected significance level for the current experiment family, the null hypothesis is rejected for configurations 5 and 7, ES instrument (Tables~\ref{tab:RQ1} and \ref{tab:SupplRQ1}).
+The rejection of the null hypothesis means that the CatBoost estimator performs significantly better than the no-information model.
+From these results, we conclude that the feature space and the model work acceptably well in some configurations we can positively answer the first research question (RQ1) for the range 5 and 7 configurations.
+We note that the studied setting might have even more potential if considering extensive optimisation of the system parameters.

-No-information models, whose precision represents the fraction of the positively labelled patterns, are the highest for range 5 configuration (Table~\ref{tab:SupplRQ1}).
-An obvious interpretation is that range 5 configuration is the most suitable for the studied markets.
-Potential underlying reasons include lack of interest in the implied trading frequency from the larger market participants, whose capitals exceed liquidity offered at this time scale.
-Alternatively, it might mean that the observed performance supremacy is purely theoretical and in reality is levelled off by higher risks associated with more frequent market exposure (more trades).
+No-information models, whose precision represents the fraction of the positively labelled patterns, are the highest for range 5 (Table~\ref{tab:SupplRQ1}).
+A potential interpretation is that this configuration is the most suitable for the studied markets.
+Possible underlying reasons include a lack of interest in the implied trading frequency from the larger market participants, whose capitals exceed the liquidity offered at this time scale.
+Alternatively, it might mean that the observed performance supremacy is purely theoretical and in reality, is levelled off by higher risks associated with more frequent market exposure (more trades).

-Looking at the precision of the models in Figure~\ref{fig:CBnoInfPrecisionSuppl}, there is an evident descending trend in time for both models and instruments.
-This can be interpreted as a gradual increase of market efficiency in the aspect of the wider use of market microstructure data for investment and trading decision making.
-Overall, CatBoost model with the considered feature space gives a larger performance increase with respect to the no-information model for ES than for B6 dataset.
-This might be due to a larger trading volumes of the ES instrument, hence less price action not supported by volumes.
+Looking at the precision of the models in Figure~\ref{fig:CBnoInfPrecisionSuppl}, there is possibly a descending performance trend for both models and instruments.
+This can be interpreted as a gradual increase in market efficiency in the aspect of the wider use of market microstructure data for investment and trading decision making.
+Overall, the CatBoost model with the considered feature space gives a larger performance increase with respect to the no-information model for ES than for the B6 dataset.
+This might be due to larger trading volumes of the ES instrument, hence less price action not supported by volumes.